The north end of Brick Lane, from the Truman Brewery, all the way up to Bethnall Green, is the frontier of edgy art, fashion and retail.

 In my childhood imagination there were two Londons; the first a grand, golden, royal city, a collage of TV images and magazine pictures of Buckingham Palace, royal coaches, Big Ben, the Tower of London and Beefeaters; the second, a dark, chaotic old place, verging on the grotesque, which sprang straight from pages of Charles Dickens’ novels, of crowded houses, dirty streets, close, noisy taverns, seething courtrooms, dank prisons, oppressive poverty and omnipresent injustice.
 1947

-Most of my first London is here, part of the living landscape, easily recognisable, and, in reality, pretty much as it was in the pictures.
+Most of my first London is here, part of the living landscape, easily recognizable, and, in reality, pretty much as it was in the pictures.
+This imagery is very different from what you would see if you were to venture out into the london suburbs, as whilst most people expect it to be the same, it is in fact, very different, and it’s one of the main reasons why people decide to live there.
+Or so I’ve heard.
+But I enjoyed the idea of my first London as it’s exactly what I had imagined.
 Much of the second remains too.
 As Ed Glinert writes in his book Literary London, “There is little of London that isn’t Dickensian, so intensely did the author walk its streets and use both its major landmarks and its more obscure sites in his stories”.
 However, hidden behind the overlays of time and progress, the Dickensian London is harder to find and demands more of the imagination.
 So, armed with Literary London and following Glinert’s guided walk, “From Dickens’ House to Fagan’s Den” I set off to uncover it.

 The walk is a rough triangle.
 It leads out along Holborn’s Theobald Road, a roaring traffic clogged, concrete bounded thoroughfare, into Oliver Twist territory, first to Hatton Garden, site of Fang’s “very notorious Metropolitain Police Station’ then to Saffron Hill, locale of Bill Sykes Three Cripples pub.
 It continues along Clerkenwall Green, scene of Oliver Twist’s arrest, then turns into Goswell Road where Mr Pickwick lived.
 It passes the 21st century village of Barbican and follows Aldergate Street, which sits like an urban gorge at the bottom of cliffs of glass and steel and where, at the long-gone Albion Hotel, Dickens celebrated the completion of Nicholas Nickleby.
 At Cheapside, where abseiling builders crawl like flies up the side of a fat, round tower and where Mr Jaggers meets Pip in Great Expectations, it turns again.
 Leading back along Newgate Street, past the site of the infamous Newgate Prison, where Fagin is excecuted, Barnaby Rudge imprisoned and Magwitch of Great Expectations dies, it crosses the Holborn Viaduct, above the site of Fagin’s den.
 It passes the 16th century Staple Inn, described in Edwin Drood and still standing, Chancery Lane, the setting for Bleak House and Gray’s Inn where Dickens worked as a solicitor’s clerk.
 Here, back at Theobald Road, the triangle closes but the walk continues, over to Great Ormond Street past the Childrens’ Hospital where little Johnny dies in Our Mutual Friend.
 It finishes at Doughty Street, at the Charles Dickens House and Museum.